utilmind/MySQL-migration-tools/README.md

 ## 🧰 To-Do

 * When dumping selected databases, include only the relevant users/grants.
-* (Maybe someday 😄) Create a converter that translates MySQL syntax into SQL compatible with Postgres, Oracle, etc.
+* Maybe when I get inspired (or someone pays me :) Create a converter that translates MySQL syntax into SQL compatible with Postgres, Oracle, etc.
 * Possibly port these `.bat` scripts to Bash for Linux environments (in a separate repository).
   The [`strip-mysql-compatibility-comments.py`](strip-mysql-compatibility-comments.py) script, however, is cross-platform and works everywhere.